willowmck/pov-template/19-feature-zero-downtime-upgrade-istio/README.md

 ![Upgrade Istio](images/upgrade-istio.png)
 Historically, upgrading Istio without downtime has been a complicated ordeal.
 Today, Gloo Platform can easily facilitate zero downtime upgrades using its Istio Lifecycle Manager.
-Gloo Platform allows you to deploy multiple versions if Istio side-by-side and transition from one version to the other.
+Gloo Platform allows you to deploy multiple versions of Istio side-by-side and transition from one version to the other.
 This lab will show you how to upgrade Istio quickly and safely without impacting client traffic.
 This is done through the use of Istio revisions.

 Links: